MachineDragon/IT_Technical_Troubleshooting/README.md

 Setting default apps
 ----------------------------------------------------------------------------------------------
-On the bottom left where it says type here to search type default apps, then scroll down to web browser, click it and then choose edge or chrome.
+On the bottom left where it says type here to search type "default apps"

+then scroll down to web browser,

+click it and then choose edge or chrome

 Once that is done, close out that window and you’re good